 Aguadito de Pollo is Peruvian chicken soup; the broth is made up of spices, cilantro and chicken broth.
 The chicken is cooked with rice making it best soup if you’re feeling under the weather.

-The first one up is the childhood soup that was a staple in my house: Aguadito.
+This soup was a childhood staple in my house.
 I feel like every type of cuisine around the world has its own version of chicken soup.
-They’re all meant to heal, warm and nourish you when you have the sniffles, are hungover, feel under the weather or when you’re just really fucking cold.
+They’re all meant to heal, warm and nourish you when you have the sniffles, are hungover, feel under the weather or when you’re just really cold.

 - 1 1/2 cup cilantro leaves, from 1 bunch, divided